 LymphaTouch Medical Device

 The LymphaTouch® medical device uses negative pressure, sometimes called targeted cupping or vacuum massage to benefit recovery.
 With the LymphaTouch®, the therapist is able to precisely control the suction - or negative pressure - applied to the skin.
-The LymphaTouch® is used in NHS and many leading sports injury and lymphatic drainage clinics to help healthy recovery after surgery or trauma.
-This device is becoming increasingly popular to speed up outcomes and reduce swelling after cosmetic surgery.
+The LymphaTouch® is used in NHS and many leading sports injury clinics to promote a healthy recovery after surgery or trauma and to reduce swelling after cosmetic surgery.

-Emma Holly uses LymphaTouch® at Restore Therapy scar clinic to soften and reduce thickened and fibrotic scars, minimise and release scar adhesions, and release and hydrate sticky tight fascia.
+At Restore Therapy Clinic, we use LymphaTouch® to soften and reduce thickened and fibrotic scars, release scar adhesions, and hydrate sticky tight fascia.
 The LymphaTouch® is ideal for clients who present in clinic with scars that are puckered, scars creating an overhang or thick fibrosis that is restricting movement.
 The device is excellent for helping with swelling and post-operative oedema as the machine helps open lymphatic drainage pathways found under the skin.

 How does LymphaTouch® work?